Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 You might think this is unnecessary, but it makes our app faster.
 Instead of running the comparison function for each toggle on every render, we build the dictionary, then perform quick lookups when rendering.
 Yes, `===` is a fast operator even with the overhead of a function call, but what if it was more complex?

-Using appropriate data structures is a good habit. :)
+Using appropriate data structures is a good habit. :smile:

 In `componentWillReceiveProps`, we check if the `picked` value has changed, and if it has, we call `makePick` to mimic user action.
 This allows global app state to override local component state.
 It's what you'd expect in a unidirectional data flow architecture like the one we're using.